kyzer-davis/srtp-assurance-rfc-draft/draft-davis-mmusic-srtp-assurance.md

                   ; %x3B (Semicolon)
 ~~~~
 {: #genricABNF title='ABNF of Generic of the SRTP Context Attribute'}

+Note that {genricABNF} does not allow raw left or right parenthesis, comma or semicolons within a parameter value as to avoid paring errors with those specific delimeters.
+If these specific values need to be conveyed, the value MAY be "percent encoded" as described by the logic in {{RFC3986}}, Section 2.1.

 This specification specifically defines SRTP Context Attribute Fields of "ssrc", "roc", and "seq" shown in {{sampleSyntax}}.